RadicalLedger/did-siop-lib/README.md

 - Validation :  look for verifiableCredential attribute within the vp_token
 - Return : Promise.resolve if success, reject otherwise

+### Test Cases ###
+Test cases depend on the availabiltiy of https://dev.uniresolver.io/ (which goes offline time to time).
+If test cases are failing, check the availabiltiy of Uniresolver before troubshoot.

 ### Hot Fix ###
 chaneg following line in node_modules/ethr-did-resolver/lib/index.js (ln1087)
 ```